 Only submissions uploaded to Dropbox will be accepted.
-Failure to use the correct file naming convention or incorrectly filing an essay will result in automatic disqualification.
+Failure to use the correct file naming convention or incorrectly filing an essay will result in automatic disqualification of the misfiled essay.

 All essays will be evaluated anonymously; no essay will be identifiable by the name or institution of the student who wrote it.
 Three judges in Moscow will evaluate essays according to content (the ability to express ideas in Russian and communicate information about the topic) and length, lexicon, syntax, structure (grammatical and orthographic accuracy), and originality or creativity.
 The judges' results are expected by the beginning of April, and winners will be announced around mid-April in the ACTR Newsletter and on ACTR website.
 Gold, silver, bronze, and honorable mention certificates will be awarded for the best essays at each Category and Level.

 Instructors must place their contest participants into the appropriate CATEGORY and LEVEL.